26 March 2020, 10:03

 Using a Bitcoin debit card is strongly advised when the seller does not accept Bitcoin.
 In this case, a crypto debit card allows you to easily convert your digital currency into fiat money.

 Nowadays, there are several companies offering Bitcoin debit cards.
 Choosing the right one for you will largely depend on three factors: where you live, which currencies you use, and how much you are willing to pay for it.
-You can compare the available payment options using this tool.

 Once you have a card, it’s time to load it with Bitcoin.
 For Crypterium Card holders, the top up process takes only a few taps to complete.